-These individual financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB"), as adopted by the EU and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC), as adopted by EU.
+These individual financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB"), as adopted by the EU and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC"), as adopted by EU.
 These individual financial statements have been prepared for information purposes and are not intended to be filed with local Authorities.

-The individual financial statements are approved by the Chief Executive Officer on the basis of the authorization of the Board of Directors on 06 April 2011.
+These individual financial statements - on the basis of the authorization of the Board of Directors - were approved by the Chief Executive Officer on 05 April 2013.